Berkayerdogantoronto/House_PricesPrediction-Explained-step-by-step-/README.md

 Project Overview:
 In this project, our goal is to make predictions about future house prices.
 To achieve this, we will utilize data from the Federal Reserve and house price data from Zillow.
 Our approach involves combining and merging these datasets.
 We will then proceed to train a random forest model.
 This model will help us determine whether house prices are likely to increase or decrease in the future.
 We will evaluate its performance using backtesting, and if necessary, enhance the model by introducing new predictive factors.

-It's important to note that this project can be tailored to forecast house prices in your specific metro area if you reside in the United States.

 Project Steps